ExtremeElectronics/RC2040-ROMWBW/README.md

 ## Buttons

-### UART / Serial
-switch between USB serial and UART serial output.

-BUT - FFS (broken)
+BUT - FFS noes nothing see Notes.

 Restart Z80, restarts without reloading the rom or ram from SD

 Dump - dumps 64K ram into a Bin file on the SD and to console.

+## Links
+UART / USB selection works (although debug is still via USB)

+A13,14,15 not needed with ROMWBW

 ## Notes
 FFS is currenty broken, cpm tools needs 64K and in a pico(1) there just isnt enough space.
 Ill need a Pico2 to get this working.

-Inreassed bank ram so, With the latest ROMWBW CP/M 3 and ZPM3 will now work.
+Inreased bank ram so, With the latest ROMWBW.
+CP/M 3 and ZPM3 will now work.

 There is a new RC2040.ini file ROM and disk images for ROMWBW in the sd-card directory.